Clifford P. Case: U.S. Representative

-In 1944, Case successfully ran for the United States House of Representatives from New Jersey's 6th congressional district.
-He defeated his Democratic opponent, Walter H. Van Hoesen, by a margin of 55%-43%.
+In 1944, Case successfully ran for the U.S. House of Representatives from New Jersey's 6th congressional district.
+He defeated his Democratic opponent, Walter H. Van Hoesen, by a margin of 55% to 43%.
 He was subsequently re-elected to four more terms, never receiving less than 55% of the vote.
 In 1952, he won 20,000 more votes than any other candidate ever received in his district and won 10,000 more votes than Dwight D. Eisenhower's majority.
 During his entire tenure, Case's district was coterminous with Union County.

 As a member of the House, Case earned a reputation as a liberal Republican, frequently receiving the endorsement of the Americans for Democratic Action, Congress of Industrial Organizations, and American Federation of Labor.
 He once said, "If the needs of this country are not met by middle-of-the-road progressivism, the problems won't be met, and the time will come when only extremist solutions are possible."
-A strong supporter of the Civil Rights Movement, he voted in favor of an anti-poll tax measure, a proposal to prevent segregation in the Women's Reserve of the Coast Guard, and the creation of a Fair Employment Practices Commission to prohibit discrimination in the workforce.
+A strong supporter of the civil rights movement, he voted in favor of an anti-poll tax measure, a proposal to prevent segregation in the Women's Reserve of the Coast Guard, and the creation of a Fair Employment Practices Commission to prohibit discrimination in the workforce.
 He also opposed the establishment of a permanent House Un-American Activities Committee and the overriding of President Harry S. Truman's veto of the Immigration and Nationality Act of 1952.
 He served on the Civil Service, Education, and Judiciary Committees.

 In 1953, Case was an unsuccessful candidate for the Republican nomination for Governor of New Jersey.
 In August of that year, he resigned from the House to become president of the Ford Foundation's Fund for the Republic, an organization dedicated to protecting freedom of speech and other civil liberties in the United States.
 He served in that position until March 1954.